For the

 Modern Day Coven

-Spiritually-integrated therapy requires both inner development and professional community that honors the deeply personal and professionally complex nature of this work.
-We support therapists through two distinct but complementary pathways.
+Spiritually-integrated therapists need support that honors the deeply complex nature of this work.
+We support therapists through two distinct, but complementary pathways.
 Click below to learn more.

 Embodied Mentorship

-Best for therapists who identify with the Bridge and Alchemist experience.
+Best for therapists who identify with the Alchemist experience.

 Sacred Practice

-For spiritually-integrated therapists who already practice openly, and desire sacred witnessing and peer support for personal and professional processing.
+For spiritually-integrated therapists who already practice integratively and openly, and desire sacred witnessing and peer support for personal and professional processing.

 Best for therapists who identify with the Sovereign experience.